 The main characteristic of polymer which determines the physical properties of polymer materials is defined as the degree of polymerization.
 A large molecule made up of rings or chains of linked repeating subunits referred to as monomers is called polymer.
+The number of monomeric units present in a polymer is known as the degree of polymerization.
 They generally have high boiling and melting points.

 How to calculate the degree of polymerization?

 Step 1: Write the chemical formula of the polymer.

 Example, let us consider tetrafluoroethylene.
 Its chemical formula is written as -(CF2-CF2)n -.
 The monomer unit is put in the parentheses.

 Determine the atomic mass of the elements composed in the monomer unit with the help of the periodic table.
 In the case of tetrafluoroethylene, the atomic mass of carbon is 12 and the atomic mass of fluorine is 19.